CharlesRh/secular-buddhism/eightfold-path/5-right-livelihood/05-technology-and-mindful-work.md

 **Single-tasking** challenges the myth of multitasking.
 Neuroscience confirms what contemplatives have long known: divided attention reduces both quality and efficiency.
 Choose one primary focus and give it your full attention, whether it's a conversation, a document, or a problem-solving task.

-The Vietnamese teacher Thich Nhat Hanh applied this wisdom to modern life: "The most precious gift we can offer others is our presence.
-When mindfulness embraces those we love, they will bloom like flowers."
+In Buddhist teachings, giving others our full attention is considered one of the most precious gifts we can offer.
+When we bring mindfulness to our interactions, whether digital or in-person, we create space for genuine connection and understanding.

 ### Creating Healthier Digital Boundaries